HumanAndMachineHearing/Practical_2023/README.md

 *	**Colab:** You can work on the assingments using Google Colab.
 Colab is a hosted Jupyter Notebook service.
 Use Google Drive for data storage.
 If you do not yet have an account, please sign up and create an account (see https://colab.google/).

 ## The assignments
-You can either download the assignments as a .zip file by clicking on 'Code' --> 'Local' --> 'Download ZIP' or clone the repository in 'Code' --> 'Clone'.
+You can download assignments, clone the repository or open an assignment in Google Colab using the link at the top of the script.
+Assignments will be added at the latest on the evening before the practical session.
+In total, there will be six assignments.

 # Practical report
 The Practical Assignments are completed with a Practical Report consisting of two parts:
 <br>
-*
+* **Part 1:** Audio feature extraction, [template practical report](https://www.overleaf.com/read/htdgvkcwjcdn#eaa6eb).
+* **Part 2:** Sound classification using the Resnet-18 model.

 # References
 [1] Piczak, K. J. (2015, October).
 ESC: Dataset for environmental sound classification.
 In Proceedings of the 23rd ACM international conference on Multimedia (pp. 1015-1018).